Welcome to Spirit of the Wind

 The Sun of Freedom in Mount Shasta, CA.

-We are currently looking for sponsors to gather funds for our second event,
+Now we are looking for sponsors to gather funds for our second event:

 Spirit of the Wind for Kids II:

-Each donation can help to offset costs for this event.
+Each donation can help to offset costs for this event, which will be free of charge for the participants.

 We'll also have a drum circle with Native American storytelling and songs.